 conVoid User Guide

-#1 Download and Install
+1. Download and Installation

-Download and install conVoid for Autodesk Revit 2019, 2020, 2021, and 2022 as an admin.
+Download and install conVoid for Autodesk Revit 2019, 2020, 2021, 2022, and 2023 as an admin.

 The Plug-in is installed per machine under the following path \ProgramData\Autodesk\Revit\Addins\%year%